 Figure 10.
 Response time analysis for the input and output voltages of the MEMS level shifter.

-Figure 12 shows the experimental setup used to characterize the system.
-In accordance with the simulation, the output Q of the flip-flop is set to high as long as the flip-flop is externally reset through Vclr.
+Figure 12 shows the experimental setup used to characterise the system.
+In accordance with the simulation, the output Q of the flip-flop was set to high as long as the flip-flop was externally reset through Vclr.
 Figure 13 represents the different results obtained from the entire circuit shown in the set up.
 Clearly, there is a delay time and a need of constant input at very low voltages (100 mV).
-But interestingly the Ven does not toggle to digital high unless the Vclr signal is given.
-This give the user to control the active time of the sensor node/IoT device to stay ON until a Vclr is programmed from the MCU.
+But interestingly, the Ven does not toggle to digital high unless the Vclr signal is given.
+This gives the user control over the active time of the sensor node/IoT device, allowing it to stay on until a Vclr is programmed from the MCU.